groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-specific-pages-groupdocs-merger-java/_index.md

 ### License Acquisition
 To use GroupDocs.Merger, you may opt for:
 - A **free trial** to explore features.
-- Request a **temporary license** for evaluation purposes.
+- A **temporary license** for evaluation purposes.
-- Purchase a full license if the tool fits your needs.
+- A **full license** for production deployments.

 ## Implementation Guide

-With everything set up, let's implement functionality to join specific pages from multiple documents.
+With everything set up, let's implement functionality to **join specific pages** from multiple documents.
 We'll walk through each step with detailed explanations and code snippets.

 ### Joining Specific Pages
 This feature allows you to select and merge particular pages from different source files into one document.